 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation but did not provide information on implementation progress at the time.
 In the second quarter, NCPD informed the assessment team that this recommendation is currently being reviewed by detectives and community members.
-The assessment team acknowledges this progress towards full implementation; however, we would like to see a copy of the solicitor's review and any recommendations that resulted from the review for the department.
+In the fourth quarter, NCPD submitted the solicitor's report and its plan for addressing the minor reporting issues identified in the report.